angular/angular/aio/content/tutorial/index.md

 <div class="callout is-helpful">
 <header>Solution</header>

-After completing all tutorial steps, the final app will look like this: <live-example name="toh-pt6"></live-example>.
+After completing all tutorial steps, the final application will look like this: <live-example name="toh-pt6"></live-example>.

 </div>